Element84/filmdrop-aws-tf-modules/README.md

 ### 1.7.0

-* Remove cirrus_dashboard_release uses in deployment to use new default version of v0.5.1
+* Remove cirrus_dashboard_release_tag uses in deployment to use new default version of v0.5.1
 * Please upgrade to AWS provider `~=5.20`

 ### 1.6.0